 Buzz Aldrin

 F-86 Sabre Pilot Lieutenant Buzz Aldrin of 16th FS, 51st FW, Korea, 1953.

-He then joined the Air Force where he flew F86 Sabre Jets in 66 combat missions in Korea.
-He shot down two MIG-15′s and was decorated with the Distinguished Flying Cross.
+He then joined the Air Force, where he flew F86 Sabre Jets in 66 combat missions in Korea.
+He shot down two MIG-15s ′s and was decorated with the Distinguished Flying Cross.

-After a tour of duty in Germany flying F100′s, he went on to earn his Doctorate of Science in Astronautics at MIT.
-And he wrote his thesis on Manned Orbital Rendezvous.
+After a tour of duty in Germany, flying F100s ′s, he went on to earn his Doctorate of Science in Astronautics at MIT and wrote his thesis on Manned Orbital Rendezvous.

+Buzz Aldrin